Car Accident Lawyer in Tampa, FL

 - Loss of Consortium Damages and Punitive Damages

 In a successful car accident lawsuit in Tampa, the injured party's spouse might be awarded compensation for the loss of marital benefits, including loss of companionship, loss of sexual relations, loss of affection, and loss of comfort.
 The length of the marriage, its stability, the life expectancy of the couple, and the degree of impact are considered during the awards process.

 - Sometimes the party at fault in a car accident acted maliciously with the intent to harm.
 In such cases, courts have the right to assess punitive damages as a form of punishment to discourage similar behavior or actions in the future.

-Get Help from Our Tampa Car Accident Attorneys
+Get Help from Our Tampa Car Accident Lawyer

 Our experienced car accident lawyer in Tampa, FL, can help you with your car wreck case.
 Contact us today for a free consultation if you’ve been in an accident that wasn’t your fault.
 If we don't win you don't pay.